merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 The `--user-modules` parameter can be used in conjunction with the `--kegg-data-dir` parameter to control which KEGG data is being used at the same time.

-### Skipping KEGG data (i.e., only working with user-defined metabolism data)
+### Skipping KEGG data (ie, only working with user-defined metabolism data)

 If you wish to only estimate for your own metabolic modules, you can skip estimating for KEGG modules by providing the `--only-user-modules` flag.
-The advantage of doing this is that you can skip running <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> on your databases (which will save you significant time and computational resources).
+The nice thing about doing this is that you can skip running <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> on your databases (which will save you lots of time and computational resources).

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;user&#45;modules /path/to/USER/directory &#45;&#45;only&#45;user&#45;modules